Sri Lanka stuns with 100-bp rate hike as Iran war rattles currency, fuels inflation

-COLOMBO, May 26 : Sri Lanka's central bank stunned markets by raising its policy rate by an outsized 100 basis points on Tuesday, the biggest hike in four years, as policymakers scrambled to stem inflation and support a currency buckling under soaring energy prices.
+COLOMBO, May 26 : Sri Lanka's central bank stunned markets by raising its policy rate by an outsized 100 basis points on Tuesday, the biggest hike in three years, and signalled more tightening as surging energy costs whip up inflation and batter its currency.

 Economic growth in the South Asian nation, only just recovering from a devastating 2022 financial crisis that left businesses and households deeply scarred, is expected to take a hit from the turmoil in the Middle East.